OlympusDAO/olympus-protocol-metrics-subgraph/docs/local-compose.md

   latest date plus the lookback overlap.
 A fresh `v2/publisher.lock` makes overlapping publisher runs exit successfully without writing artifacts.
-- `INDEXER_DEPLOYMENT_ID`: required deployment identifier stamped into the internal manifest.
+- `INDEXER_DEPLOYMENT_ID`: required deployment identifier stamped into the internal manifest. `pnpm run compose:publish` sets it to the latest local git commit hash.
+If running Docker Compose directly, set it manually.
 Data shards are written under `v2/deployments/<id>/...`, and successful publishes remove stale files from older deployment prefixes after the new manifest has been written.

 Envio v3 fallback RPCs are configured in `apps/indexer/config.yaml` by adding multiple `rpc` entries with `for: fallback`.
 It does not consume a